 In the Juvenile Division of the Cook County Office of the Public Guardian (OPG), fellows review client files and records and discuss the appropriateness of mental health treatment options with attorneys, as well as custody, residential, or educational placement issues.
 Fellows also observe contested trials, motions, and depositions, including direct and cross-examinations of opinion witnesses, and discuss observed cases with attorneys to gain perspective on legal professional opinion testimony.
-In addition, fellows provide an informal training seminar on a forensic-related mental health issue to the attorneys and staff of the OPG.
+In addition, fellows provide a lecture on a forensic-related mental health issue to the attorneys and staff of the OPG.

 Through this rotation, fellows gain experience in clinical pediatric neuropsychiatry and advance their pharmacological expertise.
 Fellows also gain increased confidence and competence in providing complex pharmacological consultation to other medical colleagues, including neurologists and primary care physicians.
 Fellows work directly with subspecialized attending faculty to learn comprehensive multidisciplinary psychiatric evaluation and treatment of youth with neurological and medical disorders.
 Boys and girls of all age groups with a variety of neurological and medical disorders requiring psychiatric diagnostic and treatment evaluations are seen.
 Patients may be referred either from within the hospital or by practitioners in the community.
 During each half-day clinic, fellows will typically conduct one new psychiatric diagnostic or medication evaluation and two to four follow-up visits.

 In this rotation, fellows gain experience in pediatric neurology, providing a foundation for the evaluation and treatment of complex psychiatric problems at the interface of psychiatry and neurology.
 Fellows see patients from infancy through age 20 with neurological problems such as seizure disorders, headaches, cerebral palsy, developmental delay, hydrocephalus, tumors, and behavioral presentations of neurological disorders.
 Treatment includes anticonvulsant and other medications and recommendations for a variety of further evaluations and rehabilitative approaches including occupational, physical, speech, and psychiatric services.
-Fellows see both new and returning patients in each clinic and are expected to request and review electroencephalogram reports and neuroimaging studies.
-Fellows can also choose to participate in morning neurological team rounds on the intensive care unit with neurology attendings to gain additional experience in the evaluation and management of the full range of severe neurologic conditions requiring intensive care treatment, including traumatic brain injury, altered mental status, stroke, epilepsy, metabolic disorders, cancer and other illnesses.
+Fellows also participate in morning neurological team rounds on the intensive care unit with neurology attendings to gain additional experience in the evaluation and management of the full range of severe neurologic conditions requiring intensive care treatment, including traumatic brain injury, altered mental status, stroke, epilepsy, metabolic disorders, cancer and other illnesses.

 Through this rotation, fellows gain experience in treating preschool-aged children referred by a variety of hospital and community/school providers for specialized early childhood assessments and treatment.
 Fellows directly observe patient evaluations by highly experienced psychologists and social workers with expertise with early childhood and developmental psychopathology.
-Fellows will participate in a 12 week group for children ages 3-6 years old with disruptive behavioral disorders, using the evidence-based Incredible Years curriculum.
+Fellows will participate in an 8-12 week group for children ages 3-6 years old with disruptive behavioral disorders, using an evidence-based psychotherapy curriculum.

 They also rotate through the Lurie Children’s Developmental and Behavioral Pediatrics clinic, working with developmental and behavioral pediatricians, a pediatric neurologist, speech and language pathologists, a physical therapist and an occupational therapist.
 They will observe an ADOS.
 The Autism Diagnostic Observation Schedule (ADOS) is a semi-structured assessment of communication, social interaction, and play (or imaginative use of materials) for individuals suspected of having autism or other pervasive developmental disorders.
 Fellows will fine-tune their diagnostic skills to evaluate early-onset disruptive behavior disorders, feeding and sleep difficulties, attachment and anxiety syndromes, and other psychiatric disorders presenting in early childhood ranging from the uncomplicated to the complex/co-morbid.
 Treatment modalities in this rotation include both psychopharmacology and psychotherapy, encompassing family, parenting, and group therapy.